kevin-funderburg/AppleScripts/README.md

 ## Contents

+I've divided the scripts into 3 sections:
+1. **Application Scripts** - Scripts designed for use in a specific application.
+2. **Global Scripts** - Scripts that are meant to be executed in any application.
+    - _NOTE_: There are scripts here that are specific to an application but are meant to executed globally, so the scripts in the Application Scripts section with the globe icon [ 🌎 ] next to them imply global scope for that specific application.
+3. **Scripts for Script Development** - These scripts are useful handlers that can be copied into scripts or into a script library that makes scripting much simpler.

-I've divided the scripts into an applications section (scripts specific to an app) and a Global section where they can be used anywhere.
-Clicking the name of the script will show you the script directly, but **make sure to view the README for each section** by clicking the title of the section.
+Clicking the name of the script will show you the script directly, but **make sure to view the README for each section** by clicking the title of the section to see instructions/explanations/demos.

 <a id="Applications"></a>